Just 1,544 college students obtained a Criminal Justice & Corrections degree in North Carolina in 2017 from approximately 18 different colleges.

 It's hard to beat Guilford College if you want to pursue Criminal Justice & Corrections as a major.
 Based in Greensboro, North Carolina, this college is ideal for students who blossom in a city atmosphere.

-You shouldn't worry about affording Guilford College; 88.0% of their undergraduates obtain some form of financial aid.
-This school does not require freshmen to live on-campus.
+You shouldn't worry about affording Guilford College; 80.0% of their undergraduates obtain some form of financial aid.
+This school stimulates interaction between students and their educators, helped by the 13:1 student-to-faculty ratio.
 For additional information, check out the college scorecard.

 Barton College is a good choice for students pursuing a Criminal Justice & Corrections degree.
 Wilson, North Carolina provides a charming small-town feeling for students to learn in.

 This school encourages interaction amongst students and their instructors, helped by the 11:1 student-to-faculty ratio.
-About 96.0% of undergraduates receive some type of financial aid at Barton College.
+If you're concerned about racking up too much student debt, you'll want to note that graduates leave Barton College with an average of only $26,384 in student loans.
 Obtain all the essential details on Barton College by checking out their scorecard.